menaparikh/menadev/README.md

 * Turtle Mini Projects (learning fundamentals)
 * Course Search

 These projects have each taught me new skills.
-Open up each project to see the skills I've learned for that project.
+Open up each project and take a look inside!